insected/bobbae_gcp-wiki/Machine-Learning.md

 SVMs don't work well with noisy data, and the algorithm scales roughly cubic O(n3) to input depending on your implementation.

-### Decision Trees

-[Decision trees](https://en.m.wikipedia.org/wiki/Decision_tree_learning) are desirable in that they scale well to larger datasets, they are robust against irrelevant features, and it is very easy to visualize the rationalization between a decision tree's predictions.

 ### Random forests